maikherbig/YouLabel/README.md

 # YouLabel
-Software with GUI to view and label images of .rtdc datasets.
+Software with GUI to view and label images of hdf5 files.
 Multiclass labelling (up to 10 classes) is supported.

 # Screenshot
 ![alt text](art/ScreenShot_v01.png "YouLabel Screenshot")